Bill of Lading

 General Vehicle Information

 The essential identifiers of your vehicle.
 Should include the type of vehicle (car, truck, SUV, etc.), the make and model, the year, your license plate number, and the color.
-The key identifier to be included is the Vehicle Identification Number (VIN).
-These unique numbers ensure no confusion, even if a second vehicle with an identical make, model, and color is loaded.
+The key identifier to be included in the Vehicle Identification Number (VIN).
+These unique numbers ensure no confusion, even if a second vehicle with an identical make, model and color is loaded.

 Before even loading your vehicle onto the hauler, you and the transport driver should perform an inspection and document the vehicle’s condition.
 Any physical damage must be notated before shipping.
 This will help protect the driver or carrier from false claims and protect you from potential damage incurred during transport.
 Here at Number 1 Auto Transport, we do our best to ensure clean delivery every time and have a great reputation for it.
 However, there is always that .01% chance of weather damage or other damage occurring.
 A proper inspection allows us to compare notes at delivery and make sure your vehicle is just how you handed it over to our driver!